awsdocs/amazon-athena-user-guide/doc_source/workgroups-create-update-delete.md

 ## Edit a Workgroup<a name="editing-workgroups"></a>

 Editing a workgroup requires permissions to `UpdateWorkgroup` API operations\.
 See [Access to Athena Workgroups](workgroups-access.md) and [IAM Policies for Accessing Workgroups](workgroups-iam-policy.md)\.
 If you are adding or editing tags, you also need to have permissions to `TagResource`\.
-See [Tag Policy Examples](tags-access-control.md#tag-policy-examples)\.
+See [Tag Policy Examples for Workgroups](tags-access-control.md#tag-policy-examples-workgroups)\.

 **To edit a workgroup in the console**